PseudoAj/MyWalletHub/README.md

   return false;
 }
 ```

-Tests:
+**Tests:**

 1. Case sensitive strings have been verified; ignores character attributes
-2. Null and empty strings have been checked, doesn't return them as a palindrome
+1. Null and empty strings have been checked, doesn't return them as a palindrome
-3. Special characters are handled; they are replaced from the character sequence
+1. Special characters are handled; they are replaced from the character sequence

-How to run:
+**How to run:**

 1. Change directory to `java/Task1/`
-2. Compile(assuming junit is installed):
+2. Compile(assuming junit is installed) and run:
 ```java
  javac -cp .:/usr/share/java/junit4.jar PalindromeTest.java
 ```
-3. Run:
 ```java
 java -cp .:/usr/share/java/junit4.jar org.junit.runner.JUnitCore PalindromeTest
 ```

-Performance:
+**Performance:**
 The solution works in a linear time i.e. `O(n)` and depends on the native calls

-Notes:
+**Notes:**

 1. All the tests have been verified
-2. The null string is replaced with the empty string while initialization
+1. The null string is replaced with the empty string while initialization

 #### 1.2 K-Complimentary
-Solution snippet:
+**Solution snippet:**
 Two different solutions have been tested:

-1. Iterative:
+Iterative:
 ```java
 //method to actually check for the k-complimentary pairs
 //This is a brute force implementation